SeanDS/dcc/docs/source/cli.rst

 <dcc archive --ignore-version>` is specified, the latest local version is used.
 In all
 other cases, the latest record is fetched from the remote host.

-.. option:: SRC
+.. option:: NUMBER

-    Path to a file containing DCC numbers to archive, separated by whitespace (can be specified multiple times).
+    A DCC number to archive (can be specified multiple times).

-.. option:: --number
+.. option:: --from-file

-    Fetch record with specified number (can be specified multiple times).
+    Archive records specified in file.

 .. option:: --depth